Ferdinand Marcos: Wealth and reparations

-Ill-gotten wealth

 In 2012, the Philippine Supreme Court ruled all Marcos assets beyond legally declared earnings/salary to be ill-gotten wealth and such wealth to have been forfeited to the government or human rights victims.

 According to the Presidential Commission on Good Government (PCOG), the Marcos family and their cronies looted so much wealth from the Philippines that investigators have not determined precisely how many billions were stolen.
-PCOG estimated that Marcos stole around $5 billion to $10 billion, while earning an annual salary equivalent to US$13,500.
+PCOG estimated that Marcos stole around $5 billion to $10 billion while earning an annual salary equivalent to US$13,500.

-Among the sources of the Marcos wealth are alleged to be diverted foreign aid, military aid (including to Marcos for sending Filipino troops to Vietnam) and kickbacks from public works contracts.
+Among the sources of the Marcos wealth are alleged to be diverted foreign aid, military aid (including to Marcos for sending Filipino troops to Vietnam), and kickbacks from public works contracts.

 In 1990, Imelda Marcos was acquitted of charges that she raided the Philippine treasury by a US jury.
-She was acquitted because the jury deemed that US did not have jurisdiction.
+She was acquitted because the jury deemed that the US did not have jurisdiction.
 In 1993, she was convicted of graft in Manila for entering into three unfavourable lease contracts between a government-run transportation agency and another government-run hospital.
 In 1998, the Philippine Supreme Court overturned her conviction.
 In 2008, Philippine trial court judge Silvino Pampilo acquitted Imelda of 32 counts of illegal money transfer from the 1993 graft conviction.
 In 2010, she was ordered to repay the Philippine government almost $280,000 for funds taken in 1983.
-In 2012, a US Court of Appeals of the Ninth Circuit upheld a contempt judgement against Imelda and Bongbong for violating an injunction barring them from dissipating their assets, and awarded $353.6 million to human rights victims.
-As of October 2015, she faced 10 graft charges, and 25 civil cases, down from 900 in the 1990s, as most cases were dismissed for lack of evidence.
+In 2012, a US Court of Appeals of the Ninth Circuit upheld a contempt judgement against Imelda and Bongbong for violating an injunction barring them from dissipating their assets and awarded $353.6 million to human rights victims.
+As of October 2015, she faced 10 graft charges and 25 civil cases, down from 900 in the 1990s, as most cases were dismissed for lack of evidence.

 In the 2004 Global Corruption Report, Marcos appeared in the list of the world's most corrupt leaders, behind Suharto.
-One of Marcos's former Ministers of industry, Vicente Paterno, noted that while the amount stolen by Marcos's regime probably fell short of Suharto, Marcos invested outside the Philippines, whereas Suharto mostly invested at home.
+One of Marcos's former ministers of industry, Vicente Paterno, noted that while the amount stolen by Marcos's regime probably fell short of Suharto's, Marcos invested outside the Philippines, whereas Suharto mostly invested at home.

 The International Consortium of Investigative Journalists' (ICIJ) exposé of offshore leaks accused Imee of hiding wealth in tax havens in the British Virgin Islands.

 In 2014, Imelda's former secretary Vilma Bautista was sentenced to prison for conspiring to sell a Monet, Sisley, and other masterpieces.

 On May 9, 2016, ICIJ released the Panama Papers.
-Imee and Irene were named, along grandsons Fernando Manotoc, Matthew Joseph Manotoc, and Ferdinand Richard Manotoc, his son-in-law Gregorio Maria Araneta III, including his son-in-law Tommy Manotoc's relatives Ricardo Gabriel Manotoc and Teodoro Kalaw Manotoc.
+Imee and Irene were named, along with grandsons Fernando Manotoc, Matthew Joseph Manotoc; and Ferdinand Richard Manotoc, his son-in-law Gregorio Maria Araneta III; including his son-in-law Tommy Manotoc's relatives Ricardo Gabriel Manotoc and Teodoro Kalaw Manotoc.

-On September 3, 2017, then President Rodrigo Duterte said the Marcos family was ready to transfer their wealth to the government.
+On September 3, 2017, then-President Rodrigo Duterte said the Marcos family was ready to transfer their wealth to the government.
 In January 2018, a draft House Bill proposing a settlement and immunity for the Marcoses was received by the Duterte government in July 2017.